rahulteja526/bulkPDF/README.md

 4. Install the packages using the 'requirements.txt' (use "pip install -r requirements.txt", if you are using a virtual environment).
 5. run the createBulk.py file.
 6. See the magic in the folders "Doc" and "PDF".

+_Note: This code block will only work on Windows OS_